earlgreyness/knowledge/Linux.md

     EndSection

 Only the `Option "metamodes"` part is mandatory. `Section "Device"` may be left intact.
 Try commenting out different options for best results.

+After some experimentation, it seems like commenting out the `Option "metamodes"` part while having others remain gives the best performance.